wds4/pretty-good/README.md

 ### decentralized knowledge representation: the concept graph ###

-Anyone can create a new list, and anyone can add items to any list.
 A list is a stripped-down version of what I call a concept.
 Eventually, this will mature into what I call the concept graph.

 ### decentralized knowledge curation: the grapevine

 When calculating weighted average scores, the trick is to determine how much weight to give to any single user's rating, to do so in a way that is contextual, and to do so in a way that resists sybil and other forms of attacks.
 Calculation of these weights is the purvue of the grapevine.
+A working implementation of the grapevine is seen in the above screenshots.

 ## abstract overview of the threaded tapestry model

 Knowledge is represented in a graph, where nodes in the graph are chunks of information, and edges in the graph are specialised relationships between those chunks of information.
 In the decentralized web, a chunk is typically a file.
-(I speculate that in the cerebral cortex, a cortical column [an arrangement of typically about 1000 neurons] plays the role of a chunk.)
+(I speculate that in the cerebral cortex -- another example of a decentralized, distributed system -- a cortical column [an arrangement of typically about 1000 neurons] may play the role of a chunk.
+Axonal projections from one column directly to another would naturally function as ddges.)

 Any relationship between two chunks is called a hop.